 Data Objects

-I attach data objects to show what kind of data is involved.
+I attach a BPMN data object to show what kind of data is involved.
 For example, an invoice or a report.
 These are vital for documentation.

 Again, I dock the corresponding data object to the cursor.